treeform/onecup/README.md

 ```

 ### explicit text and whitespace ###
-Text is explicit, yet you get explicit control over your whitespace.
-You also don't have to fight over whitespace minifiers, because everything produced is already minified.
+You get explicit control over your whitespace.
+But you pay the price, you have to use text functon to render simple text.
+On the other hand you also don't have to fight over whitespace minifiers, because everything produced is already minified.

 ```
 div ->